Ve-Jo/eleazar/README.md

   - Possibilities in implementing other things to infrastructure (like websites or else)
 - **Note:** Requires additional setup and configuration steps

+> I'm also planning to add more simplier Docker or Railway template setup quide in future for this project.

+---

 ### Prerequisites (Common for all setups)
 - **Bun** runtime (v1.0.0 or higher)
 - **PostgreSQL** database server